-Join George Maestri for an in-depth discussion in this video Visual effects and compositing, part of Getting Started in 3D and Animation.
+Join George Maestri for an in-depth discussion in this video Visual effects and compositing, part of 3D and Animation Careers: First Steps.

 - 3D and animation software is often used to create visual effects for film and broadcast.
 These effects can be subtle or a major part of the scene.
 Let's take a peek at how this is done.
 To start, live action footage is shot with an eye for the effect being created.
 3D software can then use these images as backplates.
 Virtual cameras are adjusted to match the placement and focal length of the real world cameras.
 This makes the 3D object look like it is in the scene.